 In how many ways can you fit two of these yellow triangles together?
-Can you predict the number of ways two blue triangles can
+Can you predict the number of ways two blue triangles can be fitted together?

 You have 4 red and 5 blue counters.
 How many ways can they be placed on a 3 by 3 grid so that all the rows columns and diagonals have an even number of red counters?

 A tetromino is made up of four squares joined edge to edge.
 Can this tetromino, together with 15 copies of itself, be used to cover an eight by eight chessboard?

 How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them?
 Try with other numbers of cubes as well.

 What is the smallest cuboid that you can put in this box so that you cannot fit another that's the same into it?

 A magician took a suit of thirteen cards and held them in his hand face down.
 Every card he revealed had the same value as the one he had just finished spelling.
 How did this work?

 What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?

 How many different ways can you find of fitting five hexagons together?
 How will you know you have found all the ways?

 This 100 square jigsaw is written in code.
 It starts with 1 and ends with 100.
 Can you build it up?

 A dog is looking for a good place to bury his bone.
 Can you work out where he started and ended in each case?
 What possible routes could he have taken?

-Can you fit the tangram pieces into the outline of this shape.
-How would you describe it?
+Can you fit the tangram pieces into the outline of Mah Ling?

-Can you fit the tangram pieces into the outlines of the chairs?
+Can you fit the tangram pieces into the outline of the dragon?